rpruim/fastR2/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+Sometimes there has been one NOTE:

 Found the following (possibly) invalid URLs:
   URL: http://lib.stat.cmu.edu/DASL/

-  I checked the URL manually and had no problems loading the page.
+  When I check the URL manually, I have no problems loading the page.

 ## Downstream dependencies